DaAlbrecht/thesis-TEKO/content/Implementation.typ

 Each message in a stream has an offset.
 The offset is used to identify the `x-stream-offset` header.
 The offset is optional on the `Message` struct because the offset is only available when the message gets read from the stream.
-If the message is being publshed, the publisher does not know the offset of the message.
+If the message is being published, the publisher does not know the offset of the message.

 #linebreak()
 The `#[serde(skip_serializing_if = "Option::is_none")]` attribute is used to
 skip serializing the field if the field is `None`.
-This results in a cleaner json response.
+This results in a cleaner JSON response.
 #linebreak()

-As shown in the @MessageOptions the microservice can be configured to add a transaction id to the message.
-The transaction id is added to the message as a custom header.
-If this option is enabled, the `TransactionHeader` struct is holding the name of the header and the value of the header for the specific message.
+As shown in the @MessageOptions the microservice can be configured to add a transaction ID to the message.
+The transaction ID is added to the message as a custom header.
+If this option is enabled, the `TransactionHeader` struct holds the name of the header and the value of the header for the specific message.

 #figure(